Founders and Directors

 Disability Law Colorado was established in 1976 as The Legal Center for People with Disabilities and Older People by attorneys Steve Zimmerman and Joe Epstein.

 In 1977 Bruce Bernstein became Executive Director, and our former Director of Legal Services, Randy Chapman, joined the organization.
-Following Randy's retirement, Alison Butler Daniels became our Director of Legal Services on October 1, 2015.
+Following Randy's retirement, Alison L. Butler, Esq. became our Director of Legal Services on October 1, 2015.
 Mary Anne Harvey has been the Executive Director since 1980.

 Protection & Advocacy System